Scuba Q and A:

 Another factor in developing your comfort zone is the benefit of external support.

-Most divers feel more comfortable when supervised by an experienced divemaster or instructor, or when diving in the care of a more experience and capable buddy.
+Most divers feel more comfortable when supervised by an experienced divemaster or instructor, or when diving in the care of a more experienced and capable buddy.
 In this respect, the diver is utilising the existence of support to off-set certain personal stressors.

 Put simply, you are never quite as concerned when you know you have someone available to get you out of trouble.

 Using assistance to off-set stress can be a useful tool in developing comfort zones.
-It allows you to develop familiarity with the specific stressor conditions, without an over-load of stress that could otherwise make the experience negative.
+It allows you to develop familiarity with the specific stressor conditions, without an overload of stress that could otherwise make the experience negative.
 Of course, it does also increase your safety in very real terms.

-Having your metaphorical hand held is a good thing for a while, but can become a bad thing if allowed to persist as reliant behaviour.
+Having your metaphorical handheld is a good thing for a while, but can become a bad thing if allowed to persist as reliant behaviour.